 In this post recession-era, one thing can be sure: maintaining consumer loyalty is not a simple task.
 Colloquy recently conducted its 2010 Retail Loyalty Index of 3,500 U.S. consumer respondents in four retail categories: grocery, personal care, department store, and mass merchant.

-The charts above illustrate a dramatic shift of customer loyalty factors over the past two years.
+There is a dramatic shift in the customer loyalty factors over the past two years.
 Low prices currently rank number one in driving loyalty to retailers in all categories.
-Still, it is important to recognize that “cheap” offerings are not the solution.
+Still, it is essential to recognize that “cheap” offerings are not the solution.
 Rather, consumers are seeking significantly more value and value-added experiences for their money.
 Data across all sectors also revealed a rise in “Quality Products” as a factor for consumer loyalty rankings.

 So how can retailers respond to the recession to both retain existing customers or regain customers lost during the economic downturn?
 How can your programs create a value-added experience?

 - Monitor online conversations to better understand changing customer expectations.

 - Build a profile to help segment customers into groups you can engage.